twocngdagz/Waikoa/readme.txt

 - open your terminal/command line and go to your project folder and run the command "php artisan migrate" to run the migration code and install the database on your sql server

-- run  on the terminal/command line php artisan serve and get the url to test the application
+- run  on the terminal/command line php artisan serve and get the url to test the application (for development only, for product use virtual hosts)

-- setup up virtual host